Emergency Hospitals &

 You can also check your pet’s vaccine status and medical records by visiting your Petly account at Petly.com .If you do not already have a Petly account, we can easily send you an invitation to join.

-When your pet’s vaccines approach their due date, an email reminder will be sent to you, followed by a magazine reminder, that include which vaccines/services are due
+When your pet’s vaccines approach their due date, a postcard reminder will be send to you in the mail, followed by an email and text reminder.
+These reminders include the vaccines and/or services your pet(s) are due for.

-Some vaccines may be annual vaccines (Bordetella, Lepto, Lyme, Feline Leukemia, Rattlesnake, and Canine Influenza), while other vaccines may last for 3 years (Rabies, DHPP, and FVRCP).
+Some vaccines are annual vaccines, needed every year (Bordetella, Lepto, Lyme, Feline Leukemia, Rattlesnake, and Canine Influenza), while other vaccines may last for 3 years (Rabies, DHPP, and FVRCP).

 We can print, email, or fax your pet’s Rabies Certificate and vaccination status to you